RealityBending/IllusionGameReliability/README.md

 A series of questionnaires were administered in between the Illusion Task and the Perceptual Task, in a randomized order.
 To prevent fatigue, these questionnaires were split and administered in 2 separate sessions one week apart.
 In session 1, the **Mini-IPIP6**, **PID-5**, **SPQ_BRU**, **ASQ - Short**, **IAS_R**, **PHQ-4**, **GCB** and **LIE scale** were presented, whereas in session 2, the **MAIA-2**, **MSI-BPD** and **PI-18** were administered.
 All scales were presented as described in their validation study.
 However, one attention check item was included within the items of each questionnaire (e.g., "example 1", "example 2"), with the exception of the PHQ-4 (which only consists of 4 items).
 Visual analog scales, instead of Likert scales with only 2 extreme anchors, were adapted for the MAIA, MSI-BPD, Mini-IPIP6 and IAS-R questionnaires to limit centrality bias.

-##### Confirmatory
-With the goal of replicating the previous study and confirming the links between illusion sensitivity and personality, we included:

 ##### Personality

 - The [**Mini IPIP6**](https://www.psychology.org.nz/journal-archive/Sibley-IPIP61.pdf) (Mini International Personality Item Pool; Sibley, 2012) measures 6 'normal' personality dimensions (Honesty-Humility, Neuroticism, Extraversion, Agreeableness, Conscientiousness, Openness) with 24 7-point Likert scale (strongly disagree - strongly agree) items.